 Some managers like to pair up new reps with more experienced reps for onboarding and training, but it can have some unintended and negative consequences.
 In his book, The Sales Acceleration Formula, Mark Roberge makes a strong case against ride-alongs during new rep training because it risks shoehorning one rep into another rep’s style.
 According to Mark, “Every top-performing salesperson succeeds in her own unique way.
 Heavy reliance on ride-alongs during the training process jeopardizes a new hire’s ability to shine using her unique strengths.”
 Two reps may have the same high overall productivity but they’ll achieve it in very different ways.
 One rep may be great at activity volume while another may be particularly strong with rapport-building.
 Training the rapport builder, (who needs precious time before calls to do her extra research) to ratchet up her volume will require her to change her selling style and compromise her productivity.

 When doing one-on-one’s with your team go over each rep’s recorded calls with them.
 Listen for those times when they are themselves and really connect with the buyer.
 Encourage that behavior, recognize it and commend it.
-Being authentic may not always lead to a signed contract, but it will be the catalyst for honest conversations, quicker closes and fast disqualifications.
+Being authentic may not always lead to a signed contract, but doing so will be the catalyst for honest conversations, quicker closes and fast disqualifications.

 The same goes for when a rep starts putting on a show and loses buyer trust.
 When you hear it, call it out.
 When you both sense a complete disconnect between the rep and the buyer, pause the call recording and talk about it, get to the root of the issue and determine why it’s happening.
 It will be awkward and embarrassing at first, but it will help them correct course.
 Over time reps will look forward to this exercise.
 The best ones will come prepared, be able to call out when they went astray and work to improve every week.